fggo/python/README.md

 # Project 3.
 Web Applications

+## Getting started with Django
 Django is a web framework—a set of tools designed to help you build interactive websites.
 Django can respond to page requests and make it easier to read and write to a database, manage users, and much more.

-To work with Django, first set up a virtual environment to work in.
+### Create virtual environment
 A virtual environment is a place on your system where you can install packages and isolate them from all other Python packages.
-Separating one project’s libraries from other projects is beneficial.

-## Create virtual environment
 ```
 mkdir learning_log && cd learning_log